piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Understanding Virtual machine V/s Containers.
 - Containerize a sample To-Do list web app written in React JS.
 - What are Azure container instances(ACI)
-- Working with Containers in Azure DevOps CICD Pipeline
+- Azure DevOps CICD Pipeline to deploy to ACI

 ### Day 11  Implementing end-to-end CICD using Azure DevOps on Kubernetes.

 - Difference between Monolithic and Microservice architecture
 - 12 Factor App
-- What is Kubernetes
+- Basic Introduction of Kubernetes
 - Deploying Microservices
 - Overview of GitOps
 - Azure DevOps CICD Pipeline for a web app running on Kubernetes